 They say it takes a village to raise a child.
 We have two now.

 And lastly, as I was in the bath tonight I was overcome, once again, with a wave of gratitude towards you, Pony dear, for picking me to be your Mother.
 I have never felt so honored in all of my life.
 I swear to you that I take this wonderful and challenging job you’ve given me with every ounce of my being and promise to be the best I can be for you.
 That doesn’t mean that I will solve all your problems, or pick you up every time you fall because I believe you need those experiences to grow.
 But I will be the best listener you have ever met and I just might have a word of wisdom here or there.

 Speaking of wisdom, there is one gift it kills me that I will never be able to give you.
 It’s a gift I treasure these days above all else.
 The gift of Hindsight.

-It has never been so clear to me how necessary every single moment of my life has been- because each break up and break down brought me closer to you, to your Dad, and to this life I live today.
-If I knew what was waiting for me on the other side, I would of celebrated the rejections, jumped up and down at every no, appreciated the seemingly random cruel twists and turns that baffled me at times.
-If I had only had the faith of hindsight, I would of rejoiced repeatedly and never mourned a loss.
+It has never been so clear to me how necessary every single moment of my life has been- because each break-up and break-down brought me closer to you, to your Dad, and to this life I live today.
+If I knew what was waiting for me on the other side, I would have celebrated all those painful rejections and bitter disappointments; jumped up and down at every no, appreciated the seemingly random cruel twists and turns that baffled me at times.
+If I had only had the faith of hindsight, I would have rejoiced repeatedly and never mourned a loss.
 I wish that for you.
 Although I know it is impossible and I needed to mourn to grow at times, I promise to remind you that there is a divine plan, that you need to trust, and that it will all be fine.
-I used to joke that one should never pray for patience, because then you’ll have to wait forever.
+I used to joke that one should never pray for patience because then you’ll have to wait forever.
 But patience is golden.
 Faith is precious.
 And you are my heart.